trapexit/mergerfs/README.md

 * **direct_io**: causes FUSE to bypass caching which can increase write speeds at the detriment of reads.
 Note that not enabling `direct_io` will cause double caching of files and therefore less memory for caching generally.
 However, `mmap` does not work when `direct_io` is enabled.
 * **minfreespace**: the minimum space value used for creation policies.
 Understands 'K', 'M', and 'G' to represent kilobyte, megabyte, and gigabyte respectively. (default: 4G)
 * **moveonenospc**: when enabled (set to **true**) if a **write** fails with **ENOSPC** or **EDQUOT** a scan of all drives will be done looking for the drive with most free space which is at least the size of the file plus the amount which failed to write.
 An attempt to move the file to that drive will occur (keeping all metadata possible) and if successful the original is unlinked and the write retried. (default: false)
+* **use_ino**: causes mergerfs to supply file/directory inodes rather than libfuse.
+While not a default it is generally recommended it be enabled so that hard linked files share the same inode value.
+* **dropcacheonclose**: when a file is requested to be closed call `posix_fadvise` on it first to instruct the kernel that we no longer need the data and it can drop its cache.
+Recommended when **direct_io** is not enabled to limit double caching. (default: false)
+* **fsname**: sets the name of the filesystem as seen in **mount**, **df**, etc. Defaults to a list of the source paths concatenated together with the longest common prefix removed.
 * **func.&lt;func&gt;=&lt;policy&gt;**: sets the specific FUSE function's policy.
 See below for the list of value types.
 Example: **func.getattr=newest**
 * **category.&lt;category&gt;=&lt;policy&gt;**: Sets policy of all FUSE functions in the provided category.
 Example: **category.create=mfs**
-* **fsname**: sets the name of the filesystem as seen in **mount**, **df**, etc. Defaults to a list of the source paths concatenated together with the longest common prefix removed.
-* **use_ino**: causes mergerfs to supply file/directory inodes rather than libfuse.
-While not a default it is generally recommended it be enabled so that hard linked files share the same inode value.

 **NOTE:** Options are evaluated in the order listed so if the options are **func.rmdir=rand,category.action=ff** the **action** category setting will override the **rmdir** setting.